spoonapps/docs/doc/reference/spoon_scripts/instructions/meta-cmd.md

 * Website
 * Version

-Any other name can be used for custom metadata.
+Custom metadata can be specified using other name, value pairs.